-THE DATA SOURCES What is Reanalysis?
+2.1 What is Reanalysis?

 A weather forecast is essentially an initial value problem.
 Given the atmospheric state (the "weather") at one time, the state at a later time can be calculated.
 The problem, however, with this simple view is that the atmospheric state is never known exactly.
 For large parts of the atmosphere observations are not available (remote areas, upper air), and available measurements necessarily contain errors.
-To overcome this problem the initial state for a weather forecast is obtained by a combination of the latest forecast and all new observations.
-The latest forecast has usually been initialized six hours earlier and gives a good first guess for the initialization of a new forecast.
+To overcome this problem in operational weather forecasting the initial state for a forecast is obtained by a combination of the latest forecast and all new observations.
+The latest forecast has usually been initialized six hours ago and gives a good first guess for the initialization of a new forecast.
 Most importantly, it provides a complete description of the atmosphere as by definition it has values of all relevant quantities at all grid points.
 The first guess is then combined with the newly available observations in a way not violating physical laws.
 The observations "push" the first guess towards "reality".
-At ECMWF this analysis step costs about half of the total CPU-time needed to make a 10 day forecast, the other half being used for the time integration.
+This step, by no means trivial, is called analysis.
+At ECMWF the analysis costs about 40% of the computer time needed to make a 10 day forecast.